Red Watch Band Training

 - Strategies for intervention with a person who is highly intoxicated but not in need of medical attention

-- Review of the NU Responsible Action Protocol
+- Review of the Northwestern Amnesty through Responsible Action

 - Small group discussions to apply skills to different scenarios

-Each training workshop runs two hours and is provided at no charge to Northwestern students.
+Each training workshop runs 90 minutes and is provided at no charge to Northwestern students.
 Trainings will accommodate a minimum of 15 and a maximum of 30 students in order to promote dialogue and ensure a timely conclusion to this two hour training.